-Casey Wickstrom is a multi-instrumentalist and live looper, vocalist, music producer, writer, and film editor.
-He plays guitar, lap slide, three string slide cigar box guitar, bass, drums, ukulele, and harmonica.
+Casey Wickstrom is a multi-instrumentalist and live looping artist, vocalist, music producer, writer, and film editor.
+He plays guitar, lap slide, cigar box guitar, bass, drums, ukulele, harmonica, and other percussion and stringed instruments.
 Wickstrom produces and writes all his own music, and now works in his home studio in Cupertino, California.
 He has played all over California, both solo and with various projects.
-Casey has recorded four full length albums, a three track EP, and a single, all available online.
-He is currently working on his fifth album, set to be released next year.
+Casey has recorded four full length studio albums, a three track EP, and several singles, all available online.
+His fifth studio album "Bleed Out," is now available.

 The Music of Casey Wickstrom: Death, Drugs, and Redemption